-Becoming a Davis, as I did 29 years ago this month, means that once a year, on the second Sunday in June, you travel to Johnsville, Texas, to a tiny little white church (in the vale) and you worship God and Jesus and afterwards you eat among the dead in the cemetery. (explanation to come)
+Becoming a Davis, as I did 30 years ago next month, means that once a year, on the second Sunday in June, you travel to Johnsville, Texas, to a tiny little white church (in the vale), you worship God and Jesus.
+Afterwards, there is a family reunion and you eat among the dead in the cemetery. (explanation to come)

 Johnsville is on CR206, just west of FM 2481, four miles north of Duffau; (where??) about 15 miles southeast of Stephenville.